top of page

 img_1645831568966475_activity.jpg

-Literacy and Communication Development
+Literacy & Communication Development

 • Understands the concepts of “same” and “different”